-The above are the minimum requirements and are subject to change in line with Women's Premiership licensing infrastructure requirements.
+The above are the minimum requirements and are subject to change in line with UEFA, Premiership and Championship licensing infrastructure requirements.
 Clubs should consult the Irish Football Association and the Northern Ireland Football League when undertaking ground improvements and modifications to any facilities located within the ground.

 Where a venue's existing physical infrastructure may temporarily not meet all of the criteria detailed above due to ground improvements, modifications or any other reason outside the control of the venue owner/ user, an application may be made in writing for an exception request.
-This application from the venue owner/ user should be directed to the Chief Executive of the Irish Football Association and should detail the following;
+This application from the venue owner/ user should be directed to the Chief Executive of the Irish Football Association and should detail the following:

-1. The reason for the exception request

-2. The duration which the deviation is required (must be no longer than 6 months)

-3. The alternative arrangements to be proposed

-4. All other relevant information.
+- 1) The reason for the exception request - 2) The duration which the deviation is required (must be no longer than 6 months) - 3) The alternative arrangements to be proposed - 4) All other relevant information.